 Using the computations in \cref{ex: G2covers} we deduce

 In particular, $\widetilde{\mathsf{D}}(\OO_1^\vee)\ll\widetilde{\mathsf{D}}(\OO_2^\vee)\ll \widetilde{\mathsf{D}}(\OO_3^\vee)$, as asserted. \end{example}

-\subsection{Motivation: symplectic duality}
+\section{Motivation: symplectic duality}

-Our construction of refined BVLS duality should be viewed as a special case of a more general (but still largely conjectural) duality known as {\it symplectic duality} (aka {\it 3D mirror symmetry}), see \cite[Section 10]{BPWII}.
+Our construction of refined BVLS duality should be viewed as a special case of a more general (but still largely conjectural) duality known as {\it symplectic duality} (a closely related duality is known as the {\it 3D mirror symmetry}), see \cite[Section 10]{BPWII}.
 Since there is no rigorous definition of symplectic duality in the cases that concern us, our exposition in this section will be largely speculative.

 Let $X$ be a conical symplectic singularity, cf. Definition \ref{def:conicalsymplecticsing}.
 To $X$ one can attach numerous invariants which come in pairs.
 The most basic example is the pair $(\mathfrak{P}^X, \mathfrak{t}^X)$.
-As usual $\mathfrak{P}^X$ is the (complex) Namikawa space, parameterizing the Poisson deformations of a $\QQ$-factorial terminalization $Y \to X$.
+As usual, $\mathfrak{P}^X$ is the (complex) Namikawa space, parameterizing the Poisson deformations of a $\QQ$-factorial terminalization $Y \to X$.
 The second space, $\mathfrak{t}^X$, is constructed as follows.
 Consider the group $H^X$ of graded Hamiltonian automorphisms of $\CC[X]$.
 This is an algebraic group.
 Choose a maximal torus $T^X \subset H^X$, and let $\mathfrak{t}^X := \mathrm{Lie}(T^X)$.

 \begin{example} Let $X$ be the affinization of a $G$-equivariant nilpotent cover.
 Then $\mathfrak{P}^X \simeq \mathfrak{X}(\mathfrak{l})$, where $\fl$ is a Levi subalgebra of $\fg$ such that $X$ is birationally induced from a birationally rigid $L$-equivariant nilpotent cover, see Proposition \ref{prop:namikawacovers}.
 In most cases, $H^X=G$ (assuming $G$ acts faithfully on $X$), and therefore $\mathfrak{t}^X$ is a Cartan subalgebra of $\fg$.
-However, in some cases, even the maximal reductive subgroup of $H^X$ can be larger, see \cite[Thm 4]{BrylinskiKostant1994}. \end{example}
+However, in some cases, the maximal reductive subgroup of $H^X$ can be larger, see \cite[Thm 4]{BrylinskiKostant1994}. \end{example}

 \begin{example} Let $e^\vee \in \mathcal{N}^{\vee}$ be a nilpotent element and choose an $\mathfrak{sl}(2)$-triple $(e^{\vee},f^{\vee},h^{\vee})$.
 For $X^\vee$ take the intersection of $\mathcal{N}^\vee$ with the Slodowy slice $S^\vee$ to $e^\vee$.
 In this case, $Y^\vee$ is the preimage of $S^\vee$ under the Springer resolution.
 In most cases, we have $\mathfrak{P}^{X^\vee} \simeq \mathfrak{h}$, see \cite[Theorem 1.3]{LehnNamikawaSorger}, and the group $H^{X^\vee}$ coincides with $Z_{G^\vee}(e^\vee,h^\vee,f^\vee)$.
 So $\mathfrak{t}^{X^\vee}$ is identified with connected component of the center of a minimal Levi subalgebra containing $e^\vee$. \end{example}